Ruth von Heusinger

-Grischa Perino is Professor for Environmental Economics at the University of Hamburg, where he heads the working group ‘Dynamic of climate governance’ at the Cluster of Excellence ‘Climate, Climate Change and Society’.
+Grischa Perino is Professor for Environmental Economics at the University of Hamburg, where he heads the working group Dynamic of Climate Governance at the Climate, Climate Change and Society Cluster of Excellence.
 He is an expert on EU Emissions Trading.
 He consults ForTomorrow as a volunteer on the effectiveness of carbon offset in the context of the EU Emissions Trading System.

-We must act faster than before—the clock is ticking.
+We must act faster than before—the clock is ticking

-The Future without carbon neutrality
+The future without carbon neutrality